- Title: Marketing Specialist

 - Supporting Advancement operational needs.

-- Bachelor’s degree in Marketing, Communications, Business Administration, Public Administration, Project Management, Hospitality, or related field.
+- Position-specific minimum qualifications: Bachelor’s degree in Marketing, Communications, Business Administration, Public Administration, Project Management, Hospitality, or related field.
 Relevant experience may substitute for the college level coursework.
-Three years of marketing experience coordinating projects with event focus.
+Three years of marketing experience coordinating projects for events.

 Positions in the Senior Design area may also be responsible for:

 - Conceptualization and implementation of design solutions that meet marketing strategies from concept to completion.